 Once the application gets approved by the bank, your business would be assigned a unique ID (merchant ID) along with your business bank account.

 You also need to understand that there are different types of charges that are imposed by these banks, such as monthly charges, transaction fee, etc, on such merchant accounts.
 Having an understanding of these banking charges will help you to make sure you don’t make losses at the end of an online sale.

-What is a Payment Gateway
+What Is A Payment Gateway

-Basically, a payment gateway is of two types – direct and redirected.
+A payment gateway is of two types – direct and redirected.
 In a direct way, the buyer/customer doesn’t leave the eCommerce website to make the payment.
 In a redirected way, the buyer/customer is redirected to the payment gateway to make the payment and is redirected back to the eCommerce store once the payment is done.

 Here are the steps involved in the process of making online payments successfully: